-Find out what’s involved and how to apply for funding to support the planting and establishment of large and small trees in urban and peri-urban areas in England.
+Find out what’s involved and how to apply for funding to support the planting and establishment of small trees in urban and peri-urban areas in England.

 The Urban Tree Challenge Fund (UTCF) has been developed in response to HM Treasury releasing £10 million in the 2018 Autumn Budget announcement for planting at least 20,000 large trees and 110,000 small trees in urban areas in England.

-Block bids allow organisations to apply for funding for multiple projects under one application, which can be geographically dispersed across England or focused in a local area.
+In Round 1, the fund was open for block bids only and due to its success, the large tree allocation has now been fully committed.
+In Round 2, the fund is open for individual applications only and for small tree planting only.
+In Round 1, block bids allowed organisations to apply for funding for multiple projects under one application, which could be geographically dispersed across England or focused in a local area.
 Individual applications are aimed at smaller organisations or community groups who are looking to deliver much smaller scale projects.

-The fund provides up to 50% of published standard costs for planting large and small trees and their establishment costs.
-The remaining funding must be met through match funding, either in the form of money or labour.
+The fund provides 50% of published standard costs for planting and establishment.
+The remaining costs of planting and establishing trees supported under the UTCF must be met through match funding, either in the form of money or labour.

 The UTCF is a competitive fund and your application will be scored and ranked to identify projects that will provide the greatest environmental and social benefits to an area.
-Value for money may also be taken into account, with additional points being awarded where applications demonstrate this (for example, contributing more than 50% of standard costs).
+Value for money may also be taken into account, with additional points being awarded where applications demonstrate this (for example, by containing a higher number of trees relative to competing applications).

 How to apply